What happens if I lose a personal injury court case?

 - Expert witness fees and other third party costs

-If your claim is successful you will usually have to pay ‘success fees’ to your solicitor.
-Success fees are deducted from your compensation award and are capped by the MOJ at 25% of the total award.
+You will usually have to pay a ‘success fee’ to your solicitor.
+Success fees are deducted from your compensation award and are capped by the Ministry of Justice (MOJ) at 25% of the total compensation award.

-You only pay for your ATE insurance if you win your case, and the cost of the policy can be taken out of your final settlement.
-If you lose your case, you will not have to pay for the ATE cover.
+You only pay for your ATE insurance if you win your case.
+ATE policies are known as 'self-insuring.
+As such, the cost of the policy would be deducted from your final compensation settlement.

 - It is found that there were no reasonable grounds for bringing the case to court, there was an abuse of the process or conduct that obstructed the proceedings.